• Home

 There are couple of differences you probably see here.

-- It doesn’t have to be a boolean expression.
+3. It doesn’t have to be a boolean expression.
 This opens up a lot of choices for the expression you want to use for a case.
-Below I did a silly example of “comparing” the variable
+Below I did a silly example of “comparing” the variable food to the string "pizza"

 compare :: a -> a -> Ordering